Jeffleecy/GWAS_SAIGE-GENE/SAIGE-GENE_UserManual.md

    5. download R using the Rscript in the RSAIGE
    6. use R to download SAIGE as one of its package
    7. perform SAIGE/SAIGE-GENE when RSAIGE is activated
-   8. commands for activating SAIGE/SAIGE-GENE:
+   8. commands for activating RSAIGE:

  ```
   module load pkg/Anaconda3